 One of the reasons why brands often fail to deliver when marketing to diverse audiences is because they don’t have a team that understands the core values of different cultures.
 It’s important to expand your marketing team in order to better understand the significance of the values of the cultures of different minorities.

 It’s important not to focus on one type of strategy.
 Don’t limit the script of your commercial to one type of ethnicity.
 Implement diverse groups into one commercial, or focus on creating a series focused on different types of cultures.

 You can even go with a Humans of New York-like strategy, interviewing different people and getting their opinions on matters.
 This will add a nice touch to your commercials and humanize your brand.

 Remember that the digital world is an excellent platform to reach out to a more diverse audience.
 Use social media networks to communicate with multiple groups of people, and find out what they like.

 But when it comes down to ethnic marketing, strategic planning is what can help your brand grow.
-At GoDiversity, we offer businesses the chance to connect with diverse consumers through online marketing for Hispanic and Latino communities.
+At GoDiversity, we offer businesses the chance to connect with diverse consumers through online marketing, focused on Hispanic and Latino communities.